Are you wondering what Lumix lenses you should buy next or considering your first purchase?

 You get a lot of bang for your buck in this moderately priced lens.
 However, you will need to watch out for flare, especially when shooting into the light.

-If you can handle this one shortcoming, then the Lumix G 25mm will give you close focusing abilities, fantastic sharpness, and excellent control over CA.
+The Lumix G 25mm will give you close focusing abilities, fantastic sharpness, and excellent control over CA if you can handle this one shortcoming.

 Panasonic Leica DG Vario-Elmar 100-400mm f/4.9-6.3 ASPH Pros

-The Leica DG Vario-Elmar is a more than capable shooter in a wide range of scenarios, including sports, wildlife, birdwatching, and photojournalism.
+The Leica DG Vario-Elmar is a more than capable shooter in various scenarios, including sports, wildlife, birdwatching, and photojournalism.

 Panasonic Lumix G 20mm II f/1.7